takenobu-hs/pdf_bookmark_for_HandP/README.md

-# PDF bookmarks for HandP (Computer Architecture, 6th) Japanese version
+# PDF bookmarks for H&P (Computer Architecture, 6th) Japanese version

 This is unofficial information on how to add bookmarks (outline) to the Japanese version PDF of "Computer Architecture: A Quantitative Approach, Sixth Edition".

 ## Overivew

-The book is available for purchase from the following link:
+The book is available for purchase from the following official website:
   * https://tatsu-zine.com/books/computer-architecture-6ed

-This PDF does not have bookmarks (outline) in the content.
-Therefore, you can add them using the data from this repository and following the steps below.
+This PDF does not have bookmarks (outline) in the body content.
+Therefore, you can add them using the data from this repository and following the step below.

 ## Disclaimer